wtistang/LibertyGettingStarted-Lab/README.md

 ### 6.5 Liberty Administration

-Now let’s switch to Liberty Admistrator role and explore how to install and configure Liberty from an administrator point of view.
+Now let’s switch to Liberty Administrator role and explore how to install and configure Liberty from an administrator point of view.

 A traditional administrator typically downloads the application server binaries from the IBM pages and uses a regular editor instead of an IDE like Visual Studio to configure Liberty.
 To download the latest version of WebSphere Liberty, the administrator can use the IBM support page https://www.ibm.com/support/pages/recommended-updates-websphere-application-server